-If your still experiencing trouble using your recharge voucher, please chat with us.
+If your still experiencing trouble using your recharge voucher, chat with us.
 Our care team is available 8am-7pm Monday to Friday, and 9am-5pm on weekends and public holidays.

 If you have run out of credit and need get in touch with someone, try the Call Me Back option on the Skinny Mobile Menu (dial *888#, hit call and select option 8, then option 2).
 You can send a message to anyone you know asking them to call you.
 (You get 3 free Call Me Back texts every 24 hours).

 If you have accidentally bought the wrong top up, unfortunately there's not a lot we can do.
 The best idea is to get back in touch with the shop who sold you the voucher to see if that can swap it for you.

 There are a few things to check if a card payment has payment has failed.